 College Park School is part of the Federation of Westminster Special Schools.
-It is an allage (4 - 19) community special school for pupils with autism and complex learning needs within the moderate to severe range.
-This is defined as pupils with autism who also present with:
+It is an all-age (4 - 19) community special school for Children & Young People (CYP) with autism and complex learning needs within the severe range.
+This is defined as CYP with autism who also present with:

-- an uneven developmental profile where autism contributes to preventing the child from achieving their academic potential; - complex learning difficulties and typically functioning at or just below the 1st centile; - sensory processing difficulties that may cause high anxiety levels; - expressive and receptive language delay - significant difficulties understanding social communication and in expressing needs, opinions and wishes in a social setting; - high levels of anxiety expressed through passivity, challenging, obsessive or repetitive behaviour.
+- an uneven developmental profile where autism contributes to preventing them from achieving their academic potential - complex learning difficulties and typically functioning at or just below the 1st centile - sensory processing difficulties that may cause high anxiety levels - expressive and receptive language delay - significant difficulties understanding social communication and in expressing needs opinions and wishes in a social setting - high levels of anxiety expressed through passivity, challenging, obsessive or repetitive behaviour.

-Further details on entry criteria are available in the school's SEN Information Report.
+Further details on entry criteria are available in the school's SEND Information Report.

-I. Designated capacity
+1. Designated capacity

-The current agreed roll of the school is 113 pupils, this includes pupils at College Park @Hallfield "satellite" provision.
-Pupils are placed into classes according to their chronological age or, in certain circumstances, appropriate to their cognitive and developmental level.
-Classes currently range in size from 6 to 10 pupils.
+The current agreed roll of the school is 132 CYP, this includes CYP at College Park, Hallfield "satellite" provision and the future Pimlico "satellite" site.
+CYP are placed into classes according to their chronological age or, in certain circumstances, appropriate to their cognitive and developmental level.
+Classes currently range in size from 7 to 10 CYP.
 Staffing and resources are allocated to individual classes according to the severity and complexity of the learning and behavioural needs evident within the class group.

-College Park @ Hallfield
+College Park @ Hallfield and College Park Pimlico

-Pupils admitted to College Park@Hallfield will meet College Park admission criteria.
-The headteacher will decide if pupils are admitted to the Hallfield site or College Park main site Through continued evaluation and discussion, a decision may be made to move a pupil from the satellite to the main College Park School site, or vice versa in order to best meet pupil need.
+Pupils admitted to College Park@Hallfield and College Park Pimlico will meet College Park admission criteria.
+The headteacher will decide, when CYP are admitted, which site they will attend and will take into account geographical location.
+Through continued evaluation and discussion, a decision may be made to move a CYP from the satellite to the main College Park School site, or vice versa in order to best meet pupil need.